360 Review Process Guide

 4. Who Will Review Whom?

-The selection of peers can be a challenge.
+The selection of peers for 360 reviews can be a challenge.
 Most employees will have one manager, which makes it easy to know who will complete the manager review.
 However employees can have many qualifying peers, so it becomes difficult to determine who reviews whom and who chooses these reviewers.

 We’ve found that there are two variables you can use to easily determine who reviews whom:

-Once you determine the answers to these two variables, you arrive at a more manageable and stable pool of potential peer reviewers.
+Once you determine the answers to these two variables, you arrive at a more manageable and stable pool of potential peer reviewers for your 360 reviews.

 A common approach is to give employees a fairly detailed list of criteria, and then let the employees nominate whoever they want peer reviews from who match the aforementioned criteria.
 Managers and HR will then check the nominations to ensure they are qualified before moving ahead.